socketsupply/sockets.sh/src/docs/faq.md

 P2P packet relay, even across a broad network of many millions of devices, is surprisingly fast and efficient, compared to typical presumptions.

-If the sender and receiver of a message are both online at time of a message being sent, and are at most a few hops away in terms of the packet relay protocol of Socket, this transmission should take no more than a couple of seconds, but probably orders of magnitude faster.
+If the sender and receiver of a message are both online at the time of a message being sent and are at most a few hops away in terms of the packet relay protocol of Socket, this transmission should take no more than a couple of seconds, but probably orders of magnitude faster.

 In fact, since this communication is much more direct than in typical infrastructure, where messages have to go all the way out to a cloud server, and then on to the recipient, it's quite likely that communications will be at least as fast, if not much faster, via P2P communications techniques (relay, etc) as described.

 ### If the recipient of my message is not online when I send it, how long will the packets *stay alive* in the P2P network before being dropped, if the recipient has not yet come online and received the packets?

-There's a lot of *it depends* in this answer (including size of the message -- how many packets -- and network activity/congestion).
+There's a lot of *it depends* on this answer (including the size of the message -- how many packets -- and network activity/congestion).

-But in general, messages may be able to survive for as long as a couple of weeks, and almost never less than several days.
+But in general, messages may be able to survive for as long as a couple of weeks and almost never less than several days.

-Apps are expected to design with the nature of lack of delivery guarantees in P2P networks in focus.
+Apps are expected to design with the nature of the lack of delivery guarantees in P2P networks in focus.
 To help users compensate and adapt, these apps should provide appropriate user experience affordances, including "resend", "read receipt", and other such capabilities.

 ### I've heard that P2P often suffers from NAT traversal complications (hard NAT, etc), so how reliably will peers using Socket powered apps be able to connect to other peers, depending on what network infrastructure they're connected to at the time?

 Socket's P2P protocol includes a collection of sophisticated and robust techniques for peer introduction, NAT type discovery, and communication negotiation.

-NAT traversal and negotiation is automatically handled, so that app developers do not need to worry about these messy details.
-That said, all our code is open-source, so we invite you to take a deeper look if you're curious how we handle these complicated tasks on your app's behalf.
+NAT traversal and negotiation are automatically handled, so that app developers do not need to worry about these messy details.
+That said, all our code is open-source, so we invite you to take a deeper look if you're curious about how we handle these complicated tasks on your app's behalf.

 ### Bad actors are certainly going to try to flood the network with junk, to deny/degrade service (DoS attacks), attack peers (DDoS attacks), etc. How can this P2P network possibly survive such abuse?